Tanikai/virtual-mqtt-scenario/docs/general/mosquitto-setup.md

 # Setting up a private MQTT server for development

-A privately hosted MQTT server is recommend when you test the Virtual MQTT Scenario, as you can prevent unnecessary traffic to public ones.
+When you test the virtual MQTT scenario, a privately hosted broker is recommended to prevent unnecessary traffic to public ones.
 The following guide describes a MQTT server installation using Docker.

 ## Prerequisites